 We have recently bought a house and the first room we’re decorating is my toddler’s bedroom, because:

-- The little boy has been through 3 house moves in 2 years, and has always been such a trooper through the changes.
+- He has been through 3 house moves in 2 years, and has always been such a trooper through the changes.
 For the past year he has expressed a desire to personalise his room.
-Living in short term rentals made it difficult to do much and the poor kid was stuck with a bleuuurrgh beige and brown room in the last rental.
+Living in short term rentals made it difficult to do much and the poor kid was stuck with a boring beige and brown room in the last rental.
 So I promised him that as soon as we bought a house, we’d make his room all nice.

 - His room was a DIY mess.
 The previous owners used it as a dressing room and they left us with rather questionable “handiwork”.